haavard/tox-weechat/README.md

     $ git clone https://github.com/haavardp/tox-weechat.git
     $ cd tox-weechat
     $ mkdir build && cd build

-Now, depending on where you want to install the plugin binary:
- - To install to `~/.weechat/plugins` (recommended): `cmake -DHOME_FOLDER_INSTALL=ON ..`
+    $ cmake -DHOME_FOLDER_INSTALL=ON ..
+    $ make
+    $ make install

+This installs the plugin binary `tox.so` in the recommended location `~/.weechat/plugins`.
+To install the plugin somewhere else, replace the cmake command above with either of these:

  - To install to `/usr/local/lib/weechat/plugins`: `cmake ..`
  - To install to `/usr/lib/weechat/plugins`: `cmake -DCMAKE_INSTALL_PREFIX=/usr ..`
- - To install somewhere else: `cmake -DINSTALL_PATH=/some/path ..`
+ - To install a custom path: `cmake -DINSTALL_PATH=/some/path ..`

-Next, install the plugin.
-You may need sudo for the last command, depending on install location.
+ You may also need to `sudo make install`, depending on permissions.
-    $ make
-    $ make install

 Usage
 -----